 The introduction of national digital taxes across Europe is not detrimental to the Commission’s European proposal, the Commissioner for Economic Affairs, Pierre Moscovici, told EPA's partner EURACTIV.com, adding that he believes an agreement on the issue is “quite close”.

-In an interview on the sidelines of the World Economic Forum in Davos, he also said that despite the ongoing political and economic problems, Europe is still part of the solution, rather than a problem.
+In an interview on the sidelines of the latest edition of the World Economic Forum in Davos, he also said that despite the ongoing political and economic problems, Europe is still part of the solution, rather than a problem.

 Pierre Moscovici is the Commissioner for Economic Affairs, Taxation and Customs.
 Prior to that, he was the minister for finance and European affairs in France.

 The forum started with a downward revision of the forecast for European economies by the IMF.
 You will update the European Commission forecast.
 Will you also cut the GDP for the next years?

 What I can say at this stage is that we know that the global economy now is under more risks than it used to be.
 Some of these risks are global, such as the trade tensions between the US and China.
 Some are local, including Brexit, for example.
 And this will probably have to be reflected in our forecast.
 How much, I cannot say.
 You will have to wait fora few weeks.
 But I would say that, in my experience, institutions are not very far from each other in their forecasts.

 You mentioned Brexit.
 Some voices recommended more time in order to negotiate a better deal.
 Others call for a second referendum.
 What is your position?

 I don’t want to add speculations to speculations.
 What I can say is that there has been an important clarification recently.
 We know now what the British Parliament doesn’t want.
 The British Parliament is not favourable at this stage to this agreement.
 It was rejected quite massively.